wrenparismoe/magic-squares/README.md

 Elapsed Time: 464547829500 \
 Recursive Calls: 62879283

-Note: Additional algorithms included not in lab report.

 ## Brief Analysis

 - all comes down to how many recursive calls are required